LogtalkDotOrg/logtalk3/tools/ports_profiler/NOTES.md

 - performance issues due to backtracking (from the `*exit` and `redo` ports)
 - predicates acting like a generator of possible solutions (from the `*exit` and `redo` ports)
 - inefficient indexing of predicate clauses (from the `fact`, `rule`, and `call` ports)
+- clauses that are never used or seldom used

 The profiling data should be analyzed taking into account the expected behavior for the profiled predicates.